tomatell/engine/compatibility.md

 - /tools/mongo/removeMatchesByRosterID.sh
 - first arg is DB, second arg is rosterID.
 Run example `tools/mongo/removeMatchesByRosterID.sh registry 55ddcc66adf3822a855edf06`
 Script remove all matches, where homeClub or awayClub is equal rosterID.

+## No version change
+- /tools/mongo/allPlayers.sh
+- only one arg is DB.
+Run example `tools/mongo/allPlayers.sh registry` Script print all player in semicolon-separated values (;).